Background

 Aither Entitlement Index

-Aither’s independent water market specialists update the AEI every month using our in-house southern Murray-Darling Basin water asset valuations.
-The AEI supports better decision-making by providing irrigators, investors, banks and other water owners with a reliable benchmark to track the capital value performance of water portfolios and investments, and attract new investors.
+Aither’s independent water market specialists update the AEI monthly using our in-house southern Murray-Darling Basin water asset valuations.
+The AEI supports better decision-making by providing irrigators, investors, banks and other water owners with a reliable benchmark to track the capital value performance of water portfolios and investments and attract new investors.

 2.1 Climatic Conditions